Mufi123/J.PMorganDemoBDD/README.md

   * Dependency Management
       - Maven for dependency management to keep track of project dependencies.
       - Dependencies and their versions in `pom.xml` file.

+## Appium testing
+  * `@Mobile`  tag to run the same script in Appium, you will need to install the Appium server to execute the script.
+Additionally, please note that creating and running the test script is not compatible with my system (so this is the idea concept).